256hax/solana-arweave-react-mint-nft-example/README.md

 This sample uses only Web3.js(Arweave and Solana) on React.
 I don't use Candy Machine v2, Metaplex Storefront, Next.js and Redux.

+I tried to make minimal example so I don't think good UI/UX.
+Please refine depends on your project.

 ## Run
 ```
 % npm install